conveyal/javascript/README.md

 }
 ```

 `paths` define folders, `client` in this case, in which to look for components. `local` defines components to be accessible from the root level.
 To use in an application `entry-component` will need to be required in your `index.html`.
+If you use the included build script, it will be required automatically.

 ```html
   <srcipt src="build/build.js"></script>